rkoz1/blog/content/english/blog/home_lab.md

 ## Automate Everything!

-I will keep it brief as I want to deep dive in Part 2, but I'm very excited to share my experience and learnings around n8n as its an incredible tool, offering so many integrations, as well as being highly intuitive.
+I will keep it brief as I want to deep dive in Part 2, but I'm very excited to share my experience and learnings around n8n as it's an incredible tool, offering so many integrations, as well as being highly intuitive.
 In *'What's coming in Part 2'* I'm sharing some of the things I'm using it for.

 I've worked with tools like Camunda, Microsoft Power Automate / Flow, K2 and others in the past - but this is nothing like those.
-Its easy to setup (literally one command to run it), the integrations are drag and drop, without any silly 'premium connectors', and you can test everything directly from the UI and see the flow of data/events.
+It's easy to setup (literally one command to run it), the integrations are drag and drop, without any silly 'premium connectors', and you can test everything directly from the UI and see the flow of data/events.

 I haven't gotten round to running it via Docker, so for now what I suggest is running it via npm